 Features of funded networks

 Participants in submitted networks should represent at least three countries consisting of three research institutions in the Nordic* region.
-Successful applicants may receive funds from NKJ of up to 200 000 SEK for activities in 2020-2021, covering at most 50% of the total budget for the network.
+Successful applicants may receive funds from NKJ of up to 200 000 SEK, covering at most 50% of the total budget for the network.
+Note that the new reporting deadline is September 1st 2022.

 * Nordic is defined as Denmark, Finland, Iceland, Norway, Sweden and the autonomous areas of the Faroe Islands, Greenland and the Åland Islands.